-The Trust provides a range of services, but is best known for 999 emergency services.
-It deals with 929,134 calls to 999 every year - responding to over 30,000 calls in Southend.
+EEAST provides a range of services, but is best known for 999 emergency services.
+It deals with almost one million calls to 999 every year - responding to over 30,000 calls in Southendon-Sea.

-In addition the Trust handles more than one million nonemergency patient journeys to and from routine hospital appointments.
-EEAST have 11 emergency ambulances and three intermediate tier ambulances available at peaks of demand in Southend.
+In addition EEAST handles more than one million nonemergency patient journeys to and from routine hospital appointments.
+EEAST have 11 emergency ambulances and three intermediate tier ambulances available at peaks of demand in Southend-on-Sea.

-Southend unit of planning
+Southend-on-Sea unit of planning